You are using an outdated browser. Please upgrade your browser to improve your experience.

 So in 1994, well before Goldman Sachs coined the BRIC acronym and triggered international interest for India, we launched the Aruna fund, in partnership with a local industrial entrepreneur.

 Aruna was one of the first investment funds investing directly in Indian companies and Notz Stucki was the first Swiss company to receive an investment licence in India.
 Until it was closed some 15 years later, Aruna delivered stellar returns to investors.

 Paul Marshall – Ian Wace

 London-based fund managers Paul Marshall and Ian Wace launched their Marshall Wace fund in 1997.
 Specialised in global Long/Short Equity, they are one of Europe’s foremost hedge fund managers.
-In 2017, they became famous well outside the financial community when they made EUR 5 million shorting Juventus Football Club stock in 2017.
+In 2017, they became famous well outside the financial community when they made EUR 5 million shorting Juventus Football Club stock.